AleksandarDzudzevic/TutoringWebApp/README.md

 |4|Finding a specific user through filter options in the user table|Integration testing|Find a user through username search or by choosing a specific city of interest |(1)Run Project_4.py(2)Login using adequate credentials for the tester account created int test no.1.
 (3)Choose the "see all users" option from the navigation bar.
 (4) Choose a city and see if only users from that city appear in the user table.
 (5) Now type a certain username or a part of it and see if only adequate users appear | Both filter functions work and are properly integrated with the user table database and main menu|
 |5|Code practices around HTML and Python, regarding usage of loops and their nesting  |Code Review| Replace repeating functions and features using better coding practices by using loops, and make the code more efficient by nesting loops.|(1) Review Project_4.py python code and HTML code to see any repetitive parts.
 (2) Create an algorithm that would replace the repetitive part using loops and nesting them if necessary.
 (3) Replace the old repetitive code and connect new algorithm and HTML code to the main SNS code | The code now uses loops for the profile accessing and for the learn about city feature.|
 |6| Commenting on complex code practices |Code Review| Adding comments that would explain the usage of more complex programming tools and algorithms to help future potential developers| (1) Review the python Project_4.py code and focus on the more complex algorithms and routes that have unique features (2) Add a comment explaining their usage and function in the code| The code is easier to understand and is more open for future co-development|
+Fig.9 shows the test plan containing tests performed on the Tutorflix web application.

 ## Record of Tasks
 | Task No | Planned Action                                              | Planned Outcome                                                                                                 | Time estimate | Target completion date | Criterion |